 By Letter of Permission, degree students may take courses at other properly accredited institutions for transfer into a degree program.
 Such permission is subject to approval by the Registrar.
 Requests for a Letter of Permission should be made through the Office of the Registrar.
+Student must have earned at least 15 credits at Ambrose Seminary in order to be approved to take a course from another institution by letter of permission.
 Except by special permission, the number of courses taken as a visiting student in a regular semester shall not exceed the number of credits taken at Ambrose Seminary.
 Residency and graduation requirements must be observed if the student plans to graduate from Ambrose Seminary.
+Students who are currently under Academic Probation are ineligible for Letters of Permission.